Betrayed

 She glanced from where blood dripped from his pointed nails to his face.
 She couldn't be like him.
 He was...

-"You're a fairy."
-That was who her ghost man had warned about in those brief seconds he'd kissed her—the Unseelie Fairy Court.
+“You’re a faerie.”
+That was who her ghost man had warned about in those brief seconds he’d kissed her—the Unseelie Faerie Court.
 Her ghost hero hunted them and kept the world free of their tainted influence.

-"I'm not a fairy.
+“I’m not a faerie.
 You are.
-And soon"—he swept his lust-hazed, hungry gaze over her—"you'll be mine."
+And soon”—he swept his lust-hazed, hungry gaze over her—“you’ll be mine.”